Cyber Resilience

 CVE-2023-0616 is a medium-severity Uncontrolled Resource Consumption (CWE-400) vulnerability in Mozilla Thunderbird.
 Its CVSS base score is 6.5 (Medium).

-Operationally, ranked in the top 42.0% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Network Denial of Service (T1498); ranked at the 40th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References